 Looking at the entire procure-to-pay process this way – as a shared goal – helps illustrate the inherent challenges that multiple departments have in accomplishing complicated tasks together.

-Therefore, implementing P2P automation greatly reduces the number of repetitive manual tasks needed in those departments, immediately gives your AP and purchasing employees more time to focus on higher-value work that drives revenue and growth, reduces errors and fraud (via visibility into business operations), and improves supply chain management.
+Therefore, implementing P2P automation greatly reduces the number of repetitive tasks needed in those departments.
+This immediately gives your AP and purchasing employees more time to focus on higher-value work that drives revenue and growth, reduces errors and fraud (via visibility into business operations), and improves supply chain management.